lawrennd/old_talks/_gp/includes/gpy-tutorial.md

 \notes{\figure{\includediagram{\diagramsDir/kern/gpy-eq-times-matern52-covariance}{80%}}{A combination of the exponentiated quadratic covariance multiplied by the Matern $5/2$ covariance.}{gpy-eq-times-matern52-covariance}}

 \notes{You can learn about how to implement [new kernel objects in GPy here](https://gpy.readthedocs.io/en/latest/tuto_creating_new_kernels.html).}

+\figure{\includeyoutube{-sY8zW3Om1Y}{800}{600}}{Designing the covariance function for your Gaussian process is a key place in which you introduce your understanding of the data problem.
+To learn more about the design of covariance functions, see this talk from GPSS in 2016.}{nicolas-durrande-on-kernel-design}

 \subsection{A Gaussian Process Regression Model}